Student Policy Handbook

 11. The administration reserves the right to send a student home to change, or confiscate the item, if they deem that the student’s attire is inappropriate or non-compliant.

 12. ID badges must be worn on a lanyard around the neck or pinned to the upper chest area at all times during the school day unless otherwise directed by their teacher(s).

 Dress that may be construed as inappropriate under this policy includes, but is not limited to:

-3. Clothing that is extreme or slovenly (oversized, baggy, or torn jeans), or for protest, defiance, dissent, or displays obscene, illegal substances, or suggestive words or pictures is not permitted.
+3. Clothing that is extreme or slovenly (oversized, baggy, or torn jeans), for protest, defiance, dissent, or obscene, illegal substances, or suggestive words or pictures is not permitted.